chisaiki/Web102_Project1/Notes.md

+# Notes:
-Use node v22.14.0 to prevent OS/Hardware Compatibilty issues
+- Use node v22.14.0 to prevent OS/Hardware Compatibilty issues

+- Whenever I want to change the style of a specific element in a component, I should make a new CSS class for it.

-The rel="noopener noreferrer" attribute on the <a> tag is for security and privacy when opening links in a new tab (with target="_blank"):
+- The rel="noopener noreferrer" attribute on the <a> tag is for security and privacy when opening links in a new tab (with target="_blank"):
     It helps keep your site secure and private when users click links that open in a new tab.

-add fixed size for cards. largest amount of text.

 # Errors: